Capitalism versus statism

 Indeed, American liberals — who for decades have been the main heralds and apologists for big government and the welfare state — have increasingly become unhappy at the results of their own efforts.
 For just as in the days of oriental despotism, state rule cannot endure for long without a corps of intellectuals to spin the arguments and the rationale to gain the support and the sense of legitimacy among the public, and the liberals (the overwhelming majority of American intellectuals) have served since the New Deal as the celebrants of big government and the welfare state.
 But many liberals are coming to realise that they have been in power, have fashioned American society, for four decades now, and it is clear to them that something has gone radically wrong.
 After four decades of the welfare state at home and “collective security” abroad, the consequences of New Deal liberalism have clearly seen aggravated breakdowns and conflicts at home and perpetual war and intervention abroad.
 Lyndon Johnson, with whom liberals became extremely unhappy, correctly referred to Franklin Roosevelt as his “Big Daddy” — and the parentage on all foreign and domestic fronts was quite clear.
 Richard Nixon is scarcely distinguishable from his predecessor.
 If many liberals have become strangers and afraid in a world they have made, then perhaps the fault lies precisely in liberalism itself.

 If, then, there is to be a rollback of statism, there will have to be another ideological revolution to match the rise of the classical radicals of the seventeenth and eighteenth centuries.
 Intellectuals will have to shift, in large part, back from their role as apologists for the State to resume their function as upholders of the standards of truth and reason as against the status quo.
 In the last several years, there have been signs of disenchantment by the intellectuals, but the shift has been largely a wrongheaded one.
-As a result, in the current split between liberals and radicals among the intelligentsia, neither side provides us with the requisites of civilization, with the requisites for maintaining a prosperous and free industrial order.
+As a result, in the current split between liberals and radicals among the intelligentsia, neither side provides us with the requisites of civilisation, with the requisites for maintaining a prosperous and free industrial order.
 The liberals have offered us the spurious rationality of technocratic service to the Leviathan State of fitting in as manipulated cogs in the bureaucratic government-industrial machinery.
 Liberalism’s solution to every domestic problem is to tax and inflate more and to allocate more federal funds; its solution for foreign crises is to “send the Marines” (accompanied, of course, by politico-economic planners to alleviate the destruction that the Marines cause).
 Surely we cannot continue to accept the proffered solutions of a liberalism that has manifestly failed.
 But the tragedy is that the radicals have taken the liberals at their face value: identifying reason, technology, and industry with the current liberal-mercantilist order, the radicals, in order to reject the current system, have turned their backs on the former necessary virtues as well.

 In short, the radicals, feeling themselves forced into a visceral rejection of the world of liberalism, of Vietnam and the public-school system, have adopted the liberals’ own identification of their own system with reason, industry, and technology.
 Hence the radicals raise the cry for the rejection of reason on behalf of emotions and vague mysticism, of rationality for inchoate and capricious spontaneity, of work and foresight for hedonism and dropping out, of technology and industry for the return to “nature” and the primitive tribe.
 In doing so, in adopting this pervasive nihilism, the radicals are offering us even less of a viable solution than their liberal enemies.
 For the murder of millions in Vietnam they would, in effect, substitute the death by starvation of the vast bulk of the world’s population.
 The radicals’ vision cannot be accepted by sane people, and the bulk of Americans, their ignorance or errors otherwise, are astute enough to recognise this fact and to make loud, clear, and sometimes brutal their rejection of the radicals and their alternative ethic, society, and life-style.

 The point of this essay is that the public need not be forced to choose between the alternative of repressive and stifling welfare-warfare state monopoly liberalism on the one hand, or the irrational and nihilistic return to tribal primitivism on the other.
-The radical alternative is evidently not compatible with a prosperous life and industrial civilization; this much is crystal clear.
-But less clear is the fact that corporate state liberalism is in the long run also not compatible with an industrial civilization.
+The radical alternative is evidently not compatible with a prosperous life and industrial civilisation; this much is crystal clear.
+But less clear is the fact that corporate state liberalism is in the long run also not compatible with an industrial civilisation.
 The one route offers our society a quick suicide; the other a slow and lingering murder.

 There is, then, a third alternative — one that has still gone unheeded amid the great debate between liberals and radicals.
 That alternative is to return to the ideals and to the structure that generated our industrial order and that is needed for that order’s long-run survival — to return to the system that will bring us industry, technology, and rapidly advancing prosperity without war, militarism, or stifling governmental bureaucracy.
 That system is laissez-faire capitalism, what Adam Smith called “the natural system of liberty,” a system that rests on an ethic that encourages individual reason, purpose, and achievement.
-The nineteenth-century libertarian theorists — men like the Frenchmen of the Restoration era, Charles Comte and Charles Dunoyer, and the Englishman Herbert Spencer — saw clearly that militarism and statism are relics and throwbacks of the past, that they are incompatible with the functioning of an industrial civilization.
+The nineteenth-century libertarian theorists — men like the Frenchmen of the Restoration era, Charles Comte and Charles Dunoyer, and the Englishman Herbert Spencer — saw clearly that militarism and statism are relics and throwbacks of the past, that they are incompatible with the functioning of an industrial civilisation.
 That is why Spencer and the others contrasted the “military” with the “industrial” principle, and judged that one or the other would have to prevail.

 What I am suggesting, in short, in the oversimplified categories made popular by Charles Reich, is a return to “Consciousness I” — a Consciousness that is brusquely dismissed by Reich and his readers as they proceed to take sides in the great debate between Consciousness II and III.
 To Reich, Consciousness I was made obsolete by the growth of modern technology and mass production, which made the turn to the corporate state inevitable.
 But here Reich is not being radical enough; he is simply adopting the conventional liberal historiography that big government was made necessary by the growth of large-scale industry.
 If he were familiar with economics, Reich would realise that it is precisely advanced industrial economies that require a free market to survive and flourish; on the contrary, an agricultural society can plod along indefinitely under despotism provided that the peasants are left enough of their produce to survive.
 The Communist countries of Eastern Europe have discovered this fact in recent years; hence, the more they industrialise the greater and more inexorable their movement away from socialism and central planning and toward a free-market economy.
 The rapid shift of the East European countries toward the free market is one of the most heartening and dramatic developments in the last two decades; yet the trend has gone almost unnoticed, for the left finds the shift away from statism and egalitarianism in Yugoslavia and the other East European countries extremely embarrassing, while the conservatives are reluctant to concede that there may be anything hopeful about the Communist nations.